 - Produce a short seminar following attendance

 Each funding pot is available for a limited period of time (usually around six weeks) and applications are only accepted within this period.
-If you submit an application outside of the funding period - this will be rejected.
-The conference activity itself can take place outside of the period but must be within 3 months of the application deadline, the dates for the funding periods are:
+If you submit an application outside of the funding period it will be rejected.
+The conference activity can take place outside of the period but must be within 3 months of the application deadline, the dates for the funding periods are:

 |Funding Round||Funding opens||Funding closes||Conference deadline details|

 |Funding round A||1st October||Closes 5pm, 15th November||for conferences taking place up to 15th February|